 Here we will take a closer look at the types of substances that contribute to the overwhelming substance abuse problem here in the United States.
 This is by no means a comprehensive list of all abused substances, but it does paint a good picture of the most common substances used today.

-Alcohol is perhaps the most easily misused of the various substances that can cause abuse problems.
+Alcohol is perhaps the most easily misused of the various substances that can cause substance use problems.
 Much of this is due to its legal status and easy accessibility.
-The “drinking culture” in the US and around the world normalizes the overuse of alcohol.
+The “drinking culture” in the US and around the world normalizes alcohol abuse.
 In many ways, it even makes light of the impact it can have.

 20.4% of alcohol consumers have an alcohol use disorder.
 That works out to about 28,320,000 individuals in the United States.
 The Centers for Disease Control (CDC) has even developed a self-assessment tool to help individuals determine if they drink too much, as it has become a normalized part of daily life.